 - PTSD and psychological conditions following service

 - road traffic accident compensation claims

 If you wish to speak to our team of specialist lawyers to discuss the potential of you bringing an Armed Forces injury compensation claim please call our Personal Injury (PI), Industrial Disease and Clinical and Medical Negligence lawyers for a FREE, no-obligation chat on Freephone: 0808 164 0808 or complete the request a call back form form, and one of our specialist team of advisors will call you.

 The armed forces have an Armed Forces Compensation Scheme which is a no-fault scheme for injured personnel.
 This scheme deals with injuries, illnesses or deaths that have occurred in service on or after 6 April 2005 and is a tariff-based system that provides compensation for both physical and mental injuries.
 It should be noted that a member of the Armed Forces does not have to have left Military service before claiming under the scheme.

 There are two main types of Armed Forces Compensation Scheme Benefits:

 - guaranteed income payments.

-Details of the scheme can be obtained from the Veterans UK helpline on 0808 1914 218 or by visiting https://www.gov.uk/government/publications/armed-forces-compensation/armed-forces-compensation-what-you-need-to-know.
-Members of the Armed Forces generally have seven years to make a claim; although there are some exceptions, such as, the late onset of illness provided that a claim is submitted within three years of the medical advice.
+Details of the scheme can be obtained by visiting https://www.gov.uk/government/publications/armed-forces-compensation/armed-forces-compensation-what-you-need-to-know.
+Members of the armed forces generally have seven years to make a claim; although there are some exceptions, such as, the late onset of illness provided that a claim is submitted within three years of the medical advice.
 Dependency claims are also required to be made within three years of the date of the death.